JoeyMckenzie/joeymckenzie.tech/content/draft/i-rewrote-my-website-in-php-and-regret-nothing.md

 ---
-title: 'Rustful statement machines and event driven design'
+title: 'I rewrote my website in PHP and regret nothing'
 description: "A hobbyist Rustacean's ode to the Gang of Four."
 pubDate: 'Oct 23 2023'
 heroImage: '/images/ziggin-around/meme.jpg'